Vedant0231/elastic-search-/README.md

 ### What is this repository for? ###

-In this project we setup elastic search with the help of docker compose file and crete curd operation
+In this project we setup elastic search with the help of docker compose file and create curd operation

 ### Things used in this project ###